 The way those bridges were built would have done credit to the great Cæsar himself, and might be copied with profit by present-day military authorities.
-Trees were felled as near men would swim across the river, one carrying a cord attached to a rope, which was fastened to the tree.
+Trees were felled as near the margin of the river as possible; then several men would swim across the river, one carrying a cord attached to a rope, which was fastened to the tree.
 By hauling on this rope they would pull the tree across and then fasten the log on each side of the stream.
-Tree after tree they continued to draw across, until the bridge was made the width required: then chopping down small trees, they placed them across the supports, and thus formed a bridge somewhat after the style of the old-time Canadian corduroy road.
+Tree after tree they continued to draw across, until the bridge was made the width required; then chopping down small trees, they placed them across the supports, and thus formed a bridge somewhat after the style of the old-time Canadian corduroy road.